-When brazing, blow through with nitrogen to prevent creation of large quantities of oxidised film on the inside of the piping.
-This film adversely affects valves and compressors in the refrigerating system and prevents proper operation.
-Set the nitrogen pressure to 20 kPa (just enough so it can be felt on the skin) with a pressure-reducing valve.
+- · When brazing, blow through with nitrogen to prevent creation of large quantities of oxidised film on the inside of the piping.
+This film adversely affects valves and compressors in the refrigerating system and prevents proper operation. - Set the nitrogen pressure to 20 kPa (0.2 bar) (just enough so it can be felt on the skin) with a pressure-reducing valve.

-- Refrigerant piping

-- Part to be brazed b

 - Taping

 - Manual valve

 - Pressure-reducing valve

-- Nitrogen

 - Do NOT use anti-oxidants when brazing pipe joints.
 Residue can clog pipes and break equipment.

 - Do NOT use flux when brazing copper-to-copper refrigerant piping.
-Use phosphor copper brazing filler alloy (BCuP), which does not require flux.
+Use phosphor copper brazing filler alloy (BCuP), which does not require flux